rahul-tuli/DataStructuresForPython/README.md

-# data_structures_python
+# Data Structures in python

 Neatly written data structures in Python!
 With Tests!
+Feel feel to use this as-is, or as a base for your own implementation!

 ## Linked Lists